 Most buyers will pay their closing pockets out-of-pocket as a one-time expense, which makes this a lucrative scam for hackers.

 The ultimate goal in a wire fraud scam is to get your closing costs – thousands of dollars – into an account that the scammer owns.

-This can happen with a last-minute change in the banking procedure, or the scammer may tell you that they accidentally sent you the wrong address the first time.
+This can happen with a last-minute change in the banking procedure: for example, the scammer (posing as your title company) may tell you that they accidentally sent you the wrong wiring instructions the first time.

 Yet, the unfortunate truth is that if you wire your funds to the wrong account, that money is gone.

-Wire fraud can leave you thousands of dollars in debt and delay your closing.
+Wire fraud can leave you out of thousands of dollars and delay your closing.

 2. How does wire fraud work?

 Understanding how wire fraud works is a key element in recognizing when it happens to you and preventing it from moving forward.